MSCHINDI-GIT/Compiler-UPX-SIGN-TOOL-for-EXE-and-MSO-VBA/README.md

 Special UPX &amp; SIGN TOOL for EXE and MSO-VBA
 Hello Again!

-I have created a Progrämmli ähh Tool to Compress and or Sign my Proggis, DLL's or suitable MS-OFFICE Files...
+I have created a QM-Progrämmli ähh Tool to Compress and or Sign my Proggis, DLL's or suitable MS-OFFICE Files...

-You can use it with QM-Compiler or other Compiler (PureBasic etc.) or as a Standalone (Drag&Drop-) TOOL...
+You can use it with Quick Macros (QM-) Compiler or other Compiler (PureBasic etc.) or as a Standalone (Drag&Drop-) TOOL...

+Quick Macros is no longer being developed or updated.
+It has been superseded by LibreAutomate C#.
+You can still download the last QM version, 2.4.12.2.
+Date 2021-08-22.
+For Windows 7, 8, 8.1, 10, 11.
+Now it's free.
+Registration code: XVZVTCLELEFXEFMETVVZPCXFNMCRCFDN-Now%20it%27s%20free
+Links: forum, docs, email.

 The unpacked upx.exe from upx-5.0.2-win32.zip - (UPX - X86 Win32 version it is good for all) and the original Microsoft SignTools.exe must be placed in the same folder as of  UPX / SIGN Tool  Runner (e.g. in Subfolder "Plugins") or in a Subfolder from them named "CERT"